Netzberufler/custom-archive-titles/readme.txt

-=== ThemeZee Custom Archive Titles ===
+=== Custom Archive Titles ===
 Author URI: https://themezee.com
 Plugin URI: https://themezee.com/plugins/custom-archive-titles/
 Contributors: themezee
-Requires at least: 4.1
+Tags: archive, title, heading, custom, category, tag, author Requires at least: 4.4
-Tested up to: 4.4
+Tested up to: 4.7
-Stable tag: 1.0.3
+Stable tag: 1.0
 License: GPLv2 or later

-The *ThemeZee Custom Archive Titles* plugin allows you to add a nice and elegant breadcrumb navigation
+A small and simple plugin to adjust the default texts of archive titles in WordPress

 == Description ==

-The *ThemeZee Custom Archive Titles* plugin allows you to add a nice and elegant breadcrumb navigation.
+The *Custom Archive Titles* plugin allows you to change the default texts of archive titles in WordPress.

-Breadcrumbs make it easy for the user to navigate up and down the hierarchy of your website and also allow search engines to better understand the structure of your site.
+= Set custom titles on =

+* Category Archives (Category: %s)
+* Tag Archives (Tag: %s)
+* Author Archives (Author: %s)
+* Monthly Archives (Month: %s)

+= Examples =
+* Published in News
+* Tagged with Books
+* Posts written by Jane Doe

-= Documentation =
+= Requirements =

-For detailed setup instructions, visit the official [Documentation](https://themezee.com/docs/custom-archive-titles-documentation/) page
+Your theme has to use [the_archive_title()](https://developer.wordpress.org/reference/functions/the_archive_title/) for showing archive titles.

 == Installation ==

 1. Activate the plugin
-2. Go to Settings > ThemeZee Plugins > Breadcrumbs and configure the plugin
+2. Go to Settings > Custom Archive Titles
-3. For detailed setup instructions, visit the official [Documentation](https://themezee.com/docs/custom-archive-titles-documentation/) page
+3. Adjust the default titles. %s will be replaced with category, tag, author or month of the archive.

 == Changelog ==

-= 1.0.3 =

-* fixed wrong order of breadcrumb items with multiple child categories

-= 1.0.2 =

-* fixed missing styling on plugin overview page
-* improved license key setting

-= 1.0.1 =

-* moved plugin settings to Settings > ThemeZee Plugins panel

 = 1.0 =